 Lily’s eyes narrowed in suspicion, but she held her tongue to see if what she was thinking was true.

-For a minute the three simply stand there, watching the infant, each of them obviously distressed by what they are doing, but then Dumbledore pulls himself together and says he would see them soon and to go join the celebrations.
-Hagrid agrees, but states first he should get this bike back to Sirius.
+For a minute the three simply stand there watching the infant while each of them obviously distressed by what they are doing, but then Dumbledore pulls himself together and says he would see them soon to join the celebrations.
+Hagrid agrees, while also pointing out he should get this bike out of here.

 “Well I should hope so.”
 Sirius grumbled, trying to find something else to think about rather than the situation at hand.

-Hagrid leaves on his bike, and Dumbledore turns to McGonagall and says he would see her soon.
+Hagrid leaves on the bike and Dumbledore turns to McGonagall and says he would see her soon.
 Her only reply is to blow her nose.

 “The second, go with the second.
 It makes me feel better.”
 Remus advised.